tomaskovacik/MegaCore/README.md

 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time critical applications an external oscillator is recommended.
 </br></br>

 <b>*</b> There might be some issues related to the internal oscillator.
 It's factory calibrated, but may be a little "off" depending on the calibration, ambient temperature and operating voltage.
-If uploading failes while using the 8 MHz internal oscillator you have three options:
+If uploading fails while using the 8 MHz internal oscillator you have three options:
 * Edit the baudrate line in the [boards.txt](https://github.com/MCUdude/MegaCore/blob/25ad60968abd59b3931e75e4d378f0878d2bf716/avr/boards.txt#L123) file, and choose either 115200, 57600, 38400, 19200 or 9600 baud.
 * Upload the code using a programmer (USBasp, USBtinyISP etc.) or skip the bootloader
 * Use the 1 MHz option instead